zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 * Login to AZ CLI using the ```az login``` command.

-* Now you will need to edit the [azuredeploy.parameters.json](../../azure_jumpstart_arcbox/azuredeploy.parameters.json) ARM template parameters file and supply some values for your environment.
+* Edit the [azuredeploy.parameters.json](../../azure_jumpstart_arcbox/azuredeploy.parameters.json) ARM template parameters file and supply some values for your environment.

   * *aksDnsPrefix* - AKS unique DNS prefix
   * *sshRSAPublicKey* - Your SSH public key